lex-node/astroport-landing-page-1/docs/tc.md

 #### 1.4 Defined Terms

-- **_“Astroport Smart Contract Protocol”_** means the source code at [https://github.com/astroport-fi/astroport.](https://github.com/astroport-fi/astroport.) .
+- **_“Astroport Smart Contract Protocol”_** means the source code at [https://github.com/astroport-fi/astroport](https://github.com/astroport-fi/astroport).

-- **_“Astroport Smart Contract System”_** means the runtime bytecodes (aka “smart contracts”) deployed to the following Terra network addresses:
+- **_“Astroport Smart Contract System”_** means all blockchain-based runtime bytecodes (aka “smart contracts”) about which the Site provides information, and includes, without limitation, the runtime bytecodes deployed to the Terra network addresses listed in the JSON files at [https://github.com/astroport-fi/astroport-changelog/tree/master/columbus-5/1.0.0](https://github.com/astroport-fi/astroport-changelog/tree/master/columbus-5/1.0.0) (as such files are updated from time to time), which are incorporated herein by reference.

-  - "astro_multisig": "terra1c7m6j8ya58a2fkkptn8fgudx8sqjqvc8azq0ex",
-  - "astro_token_address": "terra1xj49zyqrwpv5k928jwfpfy2ha668nwdgkwlrg3",
-  - "astro_builder_unlock_contract": "terra1fh27l8h4s0tfx9ykqxq5efq4xx88f06x6clwmr",
-  - "astroport_factory_address": "[NOT YET DEPLOYED]"
-  - "lockdropAddress": "terra1627ldjvxatt54ydd3ns6xaxtd68a2vtyu7kakj",
-  - "airdrop_Address": "terra1dpe2aqykm2vnakcz4vgpha0agxnlkjvgfahhk7",
-  - "auction_Address": "terra1tvld5k6pus2yh7pcu7xuwyjedn7mjxfkkkjjap"

 - **_“Site”_** means the web site, web pages, web applications and information and software available at or accessible through the URL [https://astroport.fi/](https://astroport.fi/) or any sub-URL of such URL.

 - **_“Terra”_** : at each time, the canonical blockchain and virtual machine environment of the Terra ‘mainnet’, as recognized by at least a majority of the Terra Validators then being operated in good faith in the ordinary course of the network.
 On the Purchase Date, the Terra mainnet is the network associated with ChainID ‘columbus-5’.

-- **_“Terra Core Nodes”_** : at each time, the internet-connected computers then running unaltered and correctly configured instances of the most up-to-date production release of Terra Core (the reference implementation of the Terra Protocol at [https://github.com/terra-money/core](https://github.com/terra-money/core) .)
+- **_“Terra Core Nodes”_** : at each time, the internet-connected computers then running unaltered and correctly configured instances of the most up-to-date production release of Terra Core (the reference implementation of the Terra Protocol at [https://github.com/terra-money/core](https://github.com/terra-money/core)).

 - **_“Terra Validators”_** : at each time, the top 100 Terra Core Nodes (by number of $LUNA staked) at such time.

 ### 2\.
 Site operator discretion; certain risks of the site